 I’m just coming back from Budapest and this time I will not postpone but will hurry to share with you my fresh impressions and tips for this magical city.

-In the article you will find information about Hungary and Budapest, how to get around, what are the top places to visit, some of which are not so famous, curious facts, legends, some stories and of course – breathtaking photographs.
+In the article, you will find information about Hungary and its capital city – Budapest, how to get around, what are the best places to visit, less-known facts, legends, some stories and of course – breathtaking photographs.